abhinavkorpal/Shell/README.md

 132	Operation not possible due to RF-kill
 133	Memory page has hardware error

+### Let's Echo

+A quick introduction to 'Echo'
+This is the equivalent of common output commands in most programming language (print or puts statements).

+For Example:

+echo "Greetings"
+This outputs just one word "Greetings" (without the quotation marks).

+echo "Greetings $USER, your current working directory is $PWD" This picks up the values of the environment variables  and  and displays something like:

+Greetings prashantb1984, your current working directory is /home/prashantb1984
+The above message, of course, will vary from system to system, depending on the setting of environment variables.

+Recommended Resource
+A quick but useful tutorial for bash newcomers is here.

 ### More on Conditionals

 if statements in Bash are often used in four important ways: